 Of the 17 rides at Magic Kingdom that have no height requirements, here are my recommendations for the Top 5 Fun Magic Kingdom Rides for Toddlers!

-Keep reading until the end where I list the rides that receive a very close honorable mention as well as explain Rider Switch.
+*Keep reading until the end where I list the rides that receive a very close honorable mention as well as explain Disney Rider Switch.

-Magic Kingdom with Toddlers – Introduction
+Magic Kingdom Rides For Toddlers

 Any successful Disney World vacation with toddlers requires putting together a Magic Kingdom itinerary that will map out your park touring plan.
-Likewise, be sure to consult our best Fastpass secrets in order to minimize time spent standing in lines.

 Top 5 Magic Kingdom Rides for Toddlers